San Francisco Uber Crash Raises Complicated Legal Issues

 Uber cannot put incompetent drivers on the street, using their application to get fares, and then claim that they are not responsible for the acts of those fare-seeking drivers when they run over defenseless pedestrians.

 Walkup, Melodia, Kelly partners, including Michael Kelly, Richard Schoenberger, and Matthew Davis have a combined 50 years of success in exposing these kind of legal shenanigans, and holding large corporate interests responsible for putting incompetent, untrained or unsafe drivers on the streets, whether the wrongdoer is operating taxis, buses, airport bands, shuttle buses, or other public conveyances that are required by law to operate with the highest duty of care.
-Our specialized public transit website has more information on the obligations of taxi companies.
+Our public transit accident page has more information on the obligations of taxi companies.